-Food You can expect to be well fed during your week on the program with a variety of vegetarian and vegan options in addition to traditional options.
-There is a set menu provided to you at orientation so that you know what to expect throughout the week.
-Breakfasts will usually have an egg option with rice, beans, fruit, juice and a side of something sweet.
-Lunches include fresh and cooked vegetables with a meat option and sides.
-Dinners are themed in that you will have a burger night, pizza night, pasta night, stew night and BBQ.
-Let us know in your registration form if you have any dietary restrictions or food allergies and we will make sure to plan ahead for your week with us.
-Weather Costa Rica is warm and humid yearround, though this particular area can be drier than most.
+Costa Rica is warm and humid yearround, though this area can be drier than most.
 There are two seasons, wet and dry.
-The dry season is more accurately described as the lessrainy season.
+The dry season is more accurately described as the less- rainy season.
 During the rainy season, you are likely to get one shower a day that will last for 1 or 2 hours then it clears up.
 As a measure of how locals view their micro-climate on a rainy day, you might hear them refer to the day as being a winter day, and the next day if it is dry, they will call it a summer day.
 It is a good idea to carry your umbrella/rain poncho with you as sometimes the rain comes without much warning.

-Usually temperatures will be in the high 70s or low 80s during the day and nights can range from mid 50s to low 70s, though the humidity may make it seem hotter or colder.
-Of course weather conditions the world over can have unexpected extremes, but this can give you a general guide.
+Usually, temperatures will be in the high 70s or low 80-s during the day and nights can range from mid-50s to low 70s, though the humidity may make it seem hotter or colder.
+Of course, weather conditions the world over can have unexpected extremes, but this can give you a general guide.
 The lower temps have traditionally been in November and December and the drier hotter months are traditionally in April and May.

 While the temperatures are usually in the 70s, global warming has made conditions less predictable (and more weather extremes) and we have had a stray week or two where temperatures are in the 60s with rain, during which volunteers felt sweatshirts were a good idea, as they were cold without them.
-To be more specific, from November to February when temperatures can dip into the 50s at night, volunteers have been appreciative to have a few items of cloths to keep them warmer, and some kind of rain jacket as well.
+To be more specific, from November to February when temperatures can dip into the 50s at night, volunteers have been appreciative to have a few items of clothes to keep them warmer, and rain jackets as well.
 It is always a good idea to check the weather online the week before you go so you know what to expect.
-Money There are plenty of banks in San Jose if you need to make an ATM withdrawal.
-You should not need much extra money while at the program site, just enough for incidentals such as souvenirs, alcohol, or snacks from local stores.
-Please also keep in mind that it is much easier to use small bills, as it is often difficult to get change for a small purchase paid with a larger note.
-It is a good idea to call your bank and credit card companies before you depart and notify them of the country you will be traveling to and the dates of your travel so that they will allow charges and/or withdrawals internationally.